 - Said to be one of the best dive sites in the world, the Gardens of the Queen is an archipelago off the coast of Cuba.
 Airpano provides up close and personal 360-degree shots of diving experiences.

-- Iguazu Falls, one of the most important destinations in Argentina and Brazil, offers viewers the opportunity to stand on one of the viewing platforms, gaze down into the Devil's Throat, or even get a birds-eye view of the natural attraction.
+- Iguazu Falls, one of the most beloved destinations in Argentina and Brazil, offers viewers the opportunity to stand on one of the viewing platforms, gaze down into the Devil's Throat, or even get a birds-eye view of the natural attraction.

 - Wander around the Amazon Basin in Brazil.
 From traveling down the epic river, to trekking a jungle trail, to even meeting a local tribe, this experience is a unique way to get a glimpse into the famed Amazon Basin.